Gaius Julius Caesar 100-44 BCE

 RISE OF THE REPUBLIC

 Rome was first founded way way back in 753 BCE.
 Although not much is known about the early days of the city, it is known that Rome was ruled by an elected monarchy, well that is until 509 BCE when Lucius Tarquinius Superbus, the seventh and last King of Rome, ruined it for everyone by being a total d-bag.
-In fact Tarquinius was such a tyrannical a-hole that the people of Rome kicked his ass out of office and completely obliterated the monarchy to make way for their own form of government, creating the very first Republic just to ensure that they’d never again be at the mercy of some egotistical madman ever again.
+In fact Tarquinius was such a tyrannical a-hole that the people of Rome kicked him out of office and completely obliterated the monarchy to make way for their own form of government, creating the very first Republic just to ensure that they’d never again be at the mercy of some egotistical madman ever again.

 Unfortunately it didn’t quite work out that way…